I have had irritable bowel syndrome all my life

 Then I discovered the low Fodmap diet and my life was transformed.

 Who am I? - The Brief Version

 I am your IBS Liberator.

-I am a certified nutritional therapist specializing in IBS and the low Fodmap diet (certified by the Monash University on the low Fodmap diet), qualified teacher, award-winning author and fulltime low Fodmap diet coach.
+I am a certified nutritional therapist specializing in IBS and the low Fodmap diet (certified by the Monash University on the low Fodmap diet), qualified teacher, award-winning author and fulltime low Fodmap diet coach to several thousand clients.
 My website, Strands of My Life features low Fodmap recipes, videos and articles on IBS and the diet.
 I have been featured on numerous podcasts, I have articles on several large health websites and have had many of my recipes published in hard copy magazines.
 I have suffered from IBS all my life and after having my life transformed by the low Fodmap diet I now dedicate my days to coaching others on how to eliminate their IBS symptoms once and for all.
 I am fortunate enough to see people’s lives revolutionized every day through my coaching work and I want to get this message and solution out to the whole world.
 It drives me crazy that there are so many who don’t know there is an answer to all this suffering.
 My greatest moments have been turning a 3-year-old Indian girl from a child curled up in the corner in pain to a happy child playing out in the yard with her friends, and helping an 83-year-old woman, who had suffered horribly all her life, discover that there is peace on earth after all.
 I would love you to become another of my success stories.

 I live in New Zealand with my Italian husband in a delightful character cottage overlooking the water.

 Monash University Low Fodmap Diet Course

 Bachelor of Arts degree with double major - Auckland University

 Stanford University School of Medicine Food and Health Course